 Combined Course(s):

+The temporary linking of one or more separate courses that are independent of each other but are combined into one class offering (same time/day and Facility ID) for administrative convenience.

 Concurrent Degree:

 An approved concurrent and coordinated program whereby a student can complete an undergraduate degree while completing courses for a master’s degree or graduate certificate.